Gender Pay Gap Reporting 2024

 Mean averages are useful because they place the same value on every number they use, giving a good overall indication of the gender pay gap, but very large or small pay rates can dominate and distort the answer.

 Our analysis of comparable roles shows that we reward men and women fairly for similar work.
 There are 2 key drivers behind our mean gender pay gap, the largest of those being shiftwork.
-As a traditional manufacturing Company two thirds of our employees work shiftwork, 99% of whom are male, and who receive an additional allowance which is not related to their value to the business but is compensation for anti-social working hours.
+As a traditional manufacturing Company two thirds of our employees work shiftwork, 97% of whom are male, and who receive an additional allowance which is not related to their value to the business but is compensation for anti-social working hours.
 Any women working these shift work patterns would receive exactly the same remuneration.
-Excluding shift working allowances from the calculation brings the mean gender pay gap significantly down to -1.1% meaning we on average pay our female employees better than their male counter-parts when we exclude anti-social working payments.
+Excluding shift working allowances from the calculation brings the mean gender pay gap significantly down to -13.8% meaning we on average pay our female employees even better than their male counter-parts when we exclude anti-social working payments.
 Whilst there is no occupational reason for male dominance in this role we continue to find it extremely difficult to attract females to manufacturing roles.

 1. The Median Gender Pay Gap

-Despite losing a little ground in 2020 we have shown significant year on year improvement reducing from 11.1% in 2017 to now only 2.0%.
+Despite losing a little ground in 2020 we have shown significant year on year improvement reducing from 11.1% in 2017 to now -8.3% in 2024.

 Median averages are useful to indicate what the ‘typical’ situation is i.e. in the middle of an organisation and are not distorted by very large or small pay rates.